mldangelo/open-webring/README.md

 7. npm packages that are minimally scoped and auto publish - `const ring = require('open-webring/dumpster-fire');`
 8. Shoud webrings also have descriptive text?
 9. Also render JSON to html for iframe
+10. Define schema to describe rings - each ring should have a slug, title, purpose, etc. Qualifications for membership
+11. 1 ring per site?

 ## References